roborourke/wp-less/README.md

 ?>
 ```

-Within your .less files you can use the variable as if you had declared it in
+Within your `.less` files you can use the variable as if you had declared it in the stylesheet.
-the stylesheet eg:
+For e.g.:

 ```css
 body { color: @color; }